rhondusmithwick/CellSociety/Design.md

   * Could have maybe used something like gridPane but that doesn't allow us much freedom in mainupulating the cells

 Basic flow:
-- Main is run
+- Main is run.
-- Main starts CellSociety
+- Main starts CellSociety.
 - CellSociety gets input from the user for the simulaiton type and size via the GUI class which displays user options and monitors user input.
 - CellSociety runs the chosen simulation by creating an instance of that simulation, with the cell manager and grid size as a parameter.
-- The simulation loads the simulation's xml file and then creates the cells with the properties defined in the xml file
+- The simulation loads the simulation's xml file and then creates the cells with the properties defined in the xml file.
-- The simulation adds the cells to cell manager and returns cell manager to cell society
+- The simulation adds the cells to an instance of CellManager and returns that CellManager to CellSociety.
-- Cell society loads the initial cells onto the grid by passing cell manager to the grid class
+- CellSociety loads the initial cells onto the grid by passing cell manager to the Grid class.
-- Cell society listens for input from the GUI to start or alter a new or existing simulation
+- CellSociety listens for input from the GUI class to start or alter a new and/or existing simulation.
-- Cell society calls updateCells on cellManager
+- CellSociety calls updateCells on CellManager.
-- CellManager calls updateProperties on each cell
+- CellManager calls updateProperties on each cell.
-- Cell society updates new cells onto the grid which the Grid class displays
+- Cell society updates new cells onto the grid which the Grid class displays.
-- Simulation countinues until end conditions are met (either time limit or certain cell conditions)
+- Simulation countinues until end conditions are met (either time limit or certain cell conditions).

 Use Cases
 * Apply the rules to a middle cell: set the next state of a cell to dead by counting its number of neighbors using the Game of Life rules for a cell in the middle (i.e., with all its neighbors)